google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/handling-messages.md

 Everything else is just an elaboration of these basic ideas.

-Note: Earlier versions of the [Notification API spec](https://notifications.spec.whatwg.org/){: .external } contained a `notificationclose`.
-You should avoid this even though it may be supported on some browsers.

 ## Choosing not to show a notification {: #choosing-not-to-show }

 There may be times when it's not necessary to show a notification when a push